NCEAS/eml/docs/eml-semantic-annotations-primer.md

 </attribute>
 ```

-### `eml/annotations` element
+### `eml/annotations` element annotation
-The `annotations` element is nested under the `eml` root element and contains a list of annotations defining precise
-semantic statements for parts of a resource.
-An annotation represents a precisely-defined semantic statement that applies to the resource.

-The `annotations` element contains a set of `annotation` elements.
+An annotation in the `annotations` element differs from other types of annotations in that the subject is directly referred to by a `references` attribute.
 Each `annotation` element has a `references` attribute that
 points to the `id` attribute of the element being annotated.
-Hence, what is listed in the `references` attribute is the id of
-the subject of the semantic annotation.
+Stated another way, what is listed in the `references` attribute is the id of the subject of the semantic annotation.
 Any of the EML modules may be referenced by the `references`
 attribute and because ids are unique within an EML document, this is a single subject.

 - The *subject* of the semantic statement is implictly the element containing the referenced `id`.

-- Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define an *object property* or *data property* and the *object* (value) of the annotation.
-- `propertyURI` and `valueURI` elements
-  - must have a `label` attribute that is suitable for application interfaces.
-  - should have URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display.
-- It is recommended that the labels are populated by values from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.
+#### Example 4: `annotations` element annotation

-Example 4 has 3 different annotations under `annotations`.
+Example 4 contains 3 different annotations.
 For the first annotation,
 the subject of the semantic triple is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
 Notice
 that the annotation has a `references` attribute that points to the subject id.
 The object property of the triple
 is "http://purl.org/dc/elements/1.1/subject".
 Finally, the value (object) in the semantic triple